Hirofumi Morishita, MD, PhD

 Mechanisms driving critical period circuit development are well described in sensory cortex—but poorly characterized for prefrontal cortex dependent cognitive behaviors.
 A second major goal of our research is to examine the molecular and circuit mechanisms to prefrontal cortex maturation to establish proper cognitive behavior.
 We combine in vivo circuit-specific manipulation/monitoring of neural activity and gene expression in behaving mice using a translationally-relevant touchscreen behavioral testing.
 We recently found that frontal top-down cortico-cortical neurons projecting to visual cortex, which are preferentially recruited after errors to adjust attentional behavior (Neuron 2021), undergo activity-dependent integration of local inputs during adolescence sensitive period (Nature Communications 2020), followed by nicotinic signaling-dependent shift in local and long-range input balance to establish proper attentional behavior in adulthood (Science Advances 2021).
 Identified circuit-associated mechanisms would promote translation of our basic research findings to clinical research to improve diagnosis, prevention and treatment of neuro-developmental disorders.
 Currently supported by NIMH R01.

-Dr. Morishita did not report having any of the following types of financial relationships with industry during 2022 and/or 2023: consulting, scientific advisory board, industry-sponsored lectures, service on Board of Directors, participation on industry-sponsored committees, equity ownership valued at greater than 5% of a publicly traded company or any value in a privately held company.
+Dr. Morishita did not report having any of the following types of financial relationships with industry and other outside entities during 2023 and/or 2024: consulting, scientific advisory board, industry-sponsored lectures, service on Board of Directors, participation on industry-sponsored committees, equity ownership valued at greater than 5% of a publicly traded company or any value in a privately held company.
 Please note that this information may differ from information posted on corporate sites due to timing or classification differences.

 Mount Sinai's faculty policies relating to faculty collaboration with industry are posted on our website.
 Patients may wish to ask their physician about the activities they perform for companies.